Thursday, September 01, 2022

 This little guy, for example, somehow tosses a dino twice as big as him through a high window.

 This establishes a few important things about the movie, mainly: a) It looks beautiful and has a lot of fun setting up its dinosaur attacks, and b) this is going to be a very, very dumb movie.
 Also c) these contractor types are really bad at their jobs.
-Like how the fuck haven't they shot themselves as soon as the were handed guns terrible.
+How-the-fuck-haven't-they-shot-themselves-as-soon-as-they-were-handed-guns terrible.

 After this introduction we jump to the mainland, a few years past the Jurassic World massacre.
 It looks like a volcanic eruption is going to wipe isla Nublar and its captive dinosaur population; There's some fun speculation about the world's reaction to that, which ends up being a shrug.

-Bryce Dallas Howard, dinosaur businesslady from the first film, now turned dinosaur activist (her character's name is Claire, had to look it up despite just watching the movie) is forced to watch in horror as the situation unfolds.
-Luckily a millionaire long-time associate of John Hammond's intervenes and offers fund an operation to rescue them.
+Bryce Dallas Howard, a dinosaur businesslady in the first film, now turned dinosaur activist (her character's name is Claire, had to look it up despite just watching the movie) is forced to watch in horror as the situation unfolds.
+Luckily a millionaire long-time associate of John Hammond's intervenes and offers to fund an operation to rescue them.
 The old man is played by the redoubtable James Cromwell, so you know he's on the level.
 His right-hand man, though, is played by Rafe Spall, so you know that betrayal is incoming.
-The whole setup is tired and obvious, and fits the rest of the script to a tee.
+The whole setup is tired and obvious.

 Claire then gathers a team to go to Isla Nublar: two new completely forgettable characters I won't spend any more keystrokes on, and estranged love interest Chris Pratt the dinosaur whisperer.
-A character that's a large part of why I put off this movie for so long.
+That character is a large part of why I put off this movie for so long.

-I like Pratt as a comedian - and he does get to show off his comic chops here, particularly in a very funny scene where he needs to get away from some lava while heavily sedated - but holy shit he makes for a terrible straight leading action hero.
-And the script just piles on the douche on his dialog; It's not just that I find him utterly unconvincing as a rugged outdoorsman badass, I fucking loathe this character..
+I like Pratt as a comedian - and he does get to show off his comic chops here, particularly in a very funny scene where he needs to get away from some lava while heavily sedated - but holy shit he makes for a terrible straight leading action hero in these movies.
+And the script just piles on the douche on his dialog; It's not just that I find him utterly unconvincing as a rugged outdoorsman badass, I fucking loathe this character.

 Anyhow!
 Once on the island they meet up with a small private army of obvious villains, and at least the film wastes very little time before they betray our heroes and leave them to die in the volcanic eruption.